Sarah Lawrence College dad arrested for running sex cult out of daughter’s dorm room: police

 "Ray tied this victim to a chair, placed a plastic bag over her head and almost suffocated her," he said.

-Prosecutors allege Ray also used violence, food and sleep depravation against three female victims and forced them to perform extensive physical labor on a family member's property in North Carolina, "sometimes forcing them to work in the middle of the night, all for no pay."
+Prosecutors allege Ray also used violence, food and sleep deprivation against three female victims and forced them to perform extensive physical labor on a family member's property in North Carolina, "sometimes forcing them to work in the middle of the night, all for no pay."

 "The conduct alleged here is outrageous," William Sweeney, assistant director-in-charge of the FBI in New York, said.
 "It makes you angry.
 If you're not angry, you don't have a soul."